Top 4 HIPAA Email Disclaimer Examples

 So, you now realize you need to setup a HIPAA email disclaimer ASAP.
 But how are you going to manage this across your whole organization?
 What’s to stop an employee removing important text or changing the font?

-Sure, you could use the native functionality of Office 365, G Suite or Microsoft Exchange, but you’ll end up cluttering a recipient’s inbox with lots of disclaimer text, ensuring they won’t read the important information contained within your email.
+Sure, you could use the native functionality of Microsoft 365 (formerly Office 365), G Suite or Microsoft Exchange, but you’ll end up cluttering a recipient’s inbox with lots of disclaimer text, ensuring they won’t read the important information contained within your email.

 To overcome these limitations, you should use Exclaimer email signature management solutions.
 You can then ensure everyone has an appropriate HIPAA email disclaimer that they cannot modify.
 Even better, you’ll get peace-of-mind from managing everything centrally within one easy-to-use console.